-- Matching patients with language-concordant physicians: At the patient's request, the program assigns patients with limited English proficiency to a primary care physician certified as fluent in his or her preferred language; a patient with an existing physician is never removed from that provider’s care without the patient’s expressed consent.
+- Matching patients with language-concordant physicians: At the patient's request and physician availability, the program assigns patients with limited English proficiency to a primary care physician certified as fluent in his or her preferred language; a patient with an existing physician is never removed from that provider’s care without the patient’s expressed consent.
 Scheduling staff and panel managers assign limited English proficiency patients to language-concordant physicians as follows:

 - New patients: All new patients seeking a primary care provider who self-identify as preferring a language other than English are assigned to the first available language-concordant physician, provided one is available.

-Context of the InnovationKaiser Permanente Southern California is a nonprofit, integrated health plan serving almost 3.3 million members.
-Comprised of 12 medical centers and 145 medical offices, the Southern California Permanente Medical Group provides medical services for the Kaiser Permanente Southern California Region.
-Due to its location, the group serves a large, growing Hispanic population.
+Context of the InnovationKaiser Permanente Southern California is a nonprofit, integrated health plan serving almost 3.7 million members.
+Comprised of 14 medical centers and over 200 medical offices, the Southern California Permanente Medical Group provides medical services for the Kaiser Permanente Southern California Region.
+Due to its location, the group serves a large, growing Spanish-speaking population.
 Members of a regionwide Kaiser team focusing on providing more culturally responsive care identified a need to address the language barriers experienced by these patients when accessing medical services.

 ResultsThe program significantly increased language-concordant visits among patients with limited English proficiency, particularly for those who prefer a Spanish-speaking physician.
-Additionally, a pre-post evaluation found that higher rates of language concordance between provider and patient led to better controlled hypertension among Spanish-speaking patients who had diabetes and hypertension.
+Additionally, a pre-post evaluation found that higher rates of language concordance between provider and patient led to better clinical outcomes among Spanish-speaking patients who had diabetes and hypertension.

-- More bilingual Spanish-speaking physicians: The enhanced recruitment efforts resulted in a 78 percent increase in the number of bilingual Spanish-speaking physicians employed within one year of program implementation (updated August 2013).
+- More bilingual Spanish-speaking physicians: The enhanced recruitment efforts resulted in a ten-percent increase in the number of bilingual Spanish-speaking physicians employed within one year of program implementation (updated August 2014).

-- Rise in language-concordant visits: The percentage of language-concordant visits, or all visits by patients with limited English proficiency where physicians spoke the patient's preferred language (now in 1 of 14 languages) increased from 24.6 to 37.8 percent since program implementation in 2008 (updated August 2013).
-This increase means that over 430,000 concordant visits occurred in primary care departments in which patients with limited English proficiency saw physicians fluent in their preferred spoken language during just one program year.
-An average of 100,000 specialty departments are provided each year with a concordant physician since the implementation of the specialty program in 2009-2010.
+- Rise in language-concordant visits: The percentage of language-concordant visits, or all visits by patients with limited English proficiency where physicians spoke the patient's preferred language increased from 24.6 to 45.0 percent since program implementation in 2008 (updated August 2014).
+This increase means that over 567,000 concordant visits occurred in primary care and specialty departments in which patients with limited English proficiency saw physicians fluent in their preferred spoken language during just one program year (2013).

-- Improved hypertension rates: As a measure of quality associated with language concordant care, the program examined how well hypertension was being managed among diabetic patients both before the program was launched in 2007 and again after the program was implemented in 2009.
+- Improved clinical outcomes: As a measure of quality associated with language concordant care, the program examined how well hypertension was being managed among diabetic patients both before the program was launched in 2007 and again after the program was implemented in 2009.
 Before the implementation of the Language Concordant Program, patient chronic disease registry data showed that Spanish-speaking patients with diabetes were 1.4 percent more likely to have uncontrolled hypertension than were non–Spanish-speaking patients.
 Post-implementation data gathered in 2009 found that trend to have reversed, with Spanish-speaking patients now 0.5 percent less likely than non–Spanish-speaking patients to have uncontrolled hypertension, representing an overall improvement of 1.9 percent.
-The trend in improved language concordant care for Spanish-speaking patients over the same period indicates a positive association between increased language concordance and a better control of hypertension for this population.
+Language concordant care for Spanish-speaking patients indicates a positive association between language concordance and a better control of hypertension for this population.